Myanmar

 In January, it was reported that the 2019-2024 National Legislative Program (‘Prolegnas’) set by the House of Representatives included an ‘Anti-Sexual Deviance Propaganda’ Bill (No. 74), although details were unclear.

 In February, it was reported that there was support for a ‘Family Resilience’ Bill, which would criminalise surrogacy (punishable with up to seven years’ imprisonment), and make provision for measures to address “families experiencing crises due to sexual deviation” – “sexual deviation” defined as “urges to achieve sexual satisfaction through unusual and unreasonable ways, which include sadism, masochism, incest and homosexuality” – including requiring LGBT people to seek “treatment” from government-sanctioned “rehabilitation” centres.
-In November, the deliberation of the Bill was discontinued in parliament due to concerns of overreach into people’s private lives.
+In November, the deliberation of the Bill was discontinued in Parliament due to concerns of overreach into people’s private lives.

 In October, the Aceh Province took further steps to harshen the punishment of homosexuality by passing a law which holds that anal sex between men and “tribadism” between women are punished by 100 lashes of the cane, in a public setting.
 The law came into force in 2015.